Tingkai911/my-homepage/README.md

-## Available Scripts

-My personal homepage build using React Framework.
+## My personal homepage build using React Framework.
 Work in progress